MyselfLeo/msfl-world/README.md

 # Features

-- Forward & deffered rendering
+- Forward & deferred rendering
 - Easy-to-use ECS: each resource has a default value, you don't have to import anythingupdated gitignore

 ![Screenshot of msfl-world](/data/screenshot.png)